 PØST is a subversive project that puts on "Kamikaze" shows every July.
 Each night in July a different artist has an opening in their space located near downtown Los Angeles.
 My show was called "Felt Hustler" and was inspired by magazine models from the 1980's, a time of pre-pubescent curiosity for me.

 The part of Los Angeles I live in has some of the most ridiculous and iconic signs on the face of the earth.
 However, the neighborhood is gentrifying and the businesses that display these signs are disappearing.
 I undertook to memorialize some of best of these signs in stuffing and felt in a show called "Sunset Stitches" at Trencher in Echo Park.
+Most of these pieces sold, but there are still two left in the store.

 My family has been going down to the Dominican Republic for almost half a century and my brother lives there.
 Needless to say, I've been there many times and have made quite a bit of artwork while on the island.
 There was a retrospective of all the work I've done in and about the Dominican Republic at the historic Casa de Teatro in Santo Domingo.
 The island is a great source of inspiration to me, I feel like mangú runs through my veins.